siutsin/otaru/documentation/gotcha.md

 sudo systemctl start promisc-mode.service
 ```

-This configuration ensures the Raspberry Pi can respond to ARP requests, keeping services accessible over Wi-Fi.
+This configuration ensures the Raspberry Pi can respond to ARP requests, keeping services accessible over the network interface.

 For more details, see the [MetalLB troubleshooting guide](https://metallb.universe.tf/troubleshooting/#using-wifi-and-cant-reach-the-service).